justlark/lark.gay/content/log/discovering-zines.md

 And I realized that I can do it too; I can make my own zines and circulate them in my community.
-It feels silly that this comes as such a shocking revelation for me—that I can *print and fold paper* instead of building complex web apps with a global reach—but I'm excited by the possibilities.
+It feels silly that this comes as such a shocking revelation for me--that I can *print and fold paper* instead of building complex web apps with a global reach--but I'm excited by the possibilities.
 Maybe I can put my [typewriter](@/log/my-typewriter.md) to use for it, even.

 One friend joked I should make a zine to proselytize about Linux.
 That would